Brock Purdy can be second coming of Tom Brady, Donte Whitner believes

 One went on to become the GOAT, earning seven rings across a Hall of Fame career, while the other is trying to become the first rookie QB ever to reach the Super Bowl.

-So, could Purdy, the last pick of the draft, eventually end up with as many Vince Lombardi Trophies as Brady, a sixth-round pick, when all is said and done?
+So, could Purdy, the last pick of the 2022 NFL Draft, eventually end up with as many Vince Lombardi Trophies as Brady, a sixth-round pick, when all is said and done?
 NBC Sports Bay Area's Donte Whitner certainly thinks it's possible.

 "Hear me out, hear me out," Whitner said on the latest edition of "Hitner's Hot Take."
 "Brock Purdy is the second coming of Tom Brady.